Skip to content

 Concrete example

-A Buffalo home game opens at total 44.5.
+A Buffalo home game opens at total 44.5, and the public still pictures Josh Allen trading explosives with the Chiefs.
 Saturday morning forecast: 23 mph sustained wind, gusts to 32.
 By Sunday morning the total has dropped to 41.5.
 Bettors who hit the under at 44 cleared 2.5 points of CLV — a meaningful edge.
 Even at 41.5, the historical under hit rate in those conditions runs around 58–62 percent.
-You can find live weather-adjusted projections on our NFL picks page.
+You can find live weather-adjusted projections on our NFL picks page, and the CLV math in the closing line value guide.

 Cold weather: less than you think